 The AESA design contributes to increasing radar reliability by almost 20 times as it also improves maintainability, sustainability and performance, and reduces support costs.
 The enhanced system will provide up to an additional 250 percent liquid cooling capacity, which is required for incorporation of the APG-82 radar.

-Other RMP modifications include the addition of Raytheon’s new Identification Friend or Foe (IFF) Electronically Scanned Array antenna, which was developed for the F-15C APG-63(v)3 radar system, as well as new Radio Frequency Tunable Filters (RFTF) enabling the radar and the aircraft’s System to function at the same time, minimizing degradation to either system.
+Other RMP modifications include the addition of Raytheon’s new Identification Friend or Foe (IFF) Electronically Scanned Array antenna, which was developed for the F-15C APG-63(v)3 radar system, as well as new Radio Frequency Tunable Filters (RFTF) enabling the radar and the aircraft’s Electronic Warfare System to function at the same time, minimizing degradation to either system.
 GDATP-Marion Operations of Marion, Va., is developing the new F-15E wideband radome, while Microsource Inc. developed the modified RFTF in Santa Rosa, Calif.
 Honeywell provides the improved ECS from its facility in Torrance, Calif.
 Raytheon’s Towson, Md., facility provides the IFF system, and its El Segundo, Calif., facility produces the AESA radar.